tiprankstipranks

 Changes in tax laws and regulations or exposure to additional tax liabilities could adversely affect our financial results.

-Environmental / Social1 | 3.3%
+Environmental / Social1 | 3.4%

 Environmental / Social - Risk 1

-Our services and operations sometimes involve using, handling or disposing of hazardous substances or dangerous materials, which could expose us to potentially significant liabilities.
+Our services and operations sometimes involve using, handling, or disposing of hazardous substances or dangerous materials, which could expose us to potentially significant liabilities.

-Some of our services and operations involve the use, handling or disposal of hazardous substances or dangerous materials, including explosive, chemical, biological, radiological or nuclear materials.
-These activities generally subject us to extensive foreign, federal, state and local environmental protection and health and safety laws and regulations, which, among other things, require us to incur costs to comply with these regulations and could impose liability on us for handling or disposing of hazardous substances or dangerous materials.
-Furthermore, failure to comply with these environmental protection and health and safety laws and regulations could result in civil, criminal, regulatory, administrative or contractual sanctions, including fines, penalties or suspension or debarment from contracting with the U.S. government or could cause us to incur costs to change, upgrade, remediate and/or close some of our operations or properties.
-Although we do not have extensive real estate holdings, our ownership and operation of real property also subjects us to environmental protection laws, some of which hold current or previous owners or operators of businesses and real property liable for hazardous substance releases, even if they did not know of and were not responsible for the releases.
+Some of our services and operations involve the use, handling, or disposal of hazardous substances or dangerous materials, including explosive, chemical, biological, radiological, or nuclear materials.
+These activities generally subject us to extensive foreign, federal, state, and local environmental protection and health and safety laws and regulations, which, among other things, require us to incur compliance costs and the risk of liability.
+Failure to comply with these environmental protection and health and safety laws and regulations could result in civil, criminal, regulatory, administrative, or contractual sanctions, including but not limited to fines, penalties, and/or suspension or debarment actions.
+We could be required to incur costs to change, upgrade, remediate, and/or close some of our operations or properties.
+Although we do not have extensive real estate holdings, our ownership and operation of real property also subjects us to environmental protection laws, some of which create liability for current or previous owners or operators of businesses and real property liable for hazardous substance releases, even if they did not know of and were not responsible for the releases.
 If we have any violations of, or incur liabilities pursuant to, these laws or regulations, our financial condition and operating results could be adversely affected.

 Finance & Corporate

-Total Risks: 5/30 (17%)Below Sector Average
+Total Risks: 6/29 (21%)Below Sector Average

-Accounting & Financial Operations3 | 10.0%
+Accounting & Financial Operations3 | 10.3%

 Accounting & Financial Operations - Risk 1